 When nursing homes don’t watch residents properly, they can wander into unsupervised areas.
-Wandering gets defined by the North American Nursing Diagnosis Association (NANDA).
+Wandering is defined by the North American Nursing Diagnosis Association (NANDA).
 They define it as the random, aimless meandering of a person that exposes them to harm.
-If a nursing home resident wanders off of the home’s property, this is “elopement”.
+If a nursing home resident wanders off of the home’s property, this is “elopement.”

 Who is at Risk for Wandering and Elopement?